romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 _As an IMF external short-term expert (STX):_

+### Mauritania (2023)
+* IMF technical assistance mission with the Central Bank of Mauritania
+  * Liquidity forecasting, monetary framework and monetary operations

 ### Singapore (2023)
 * IMF 1-week training on FX Intervention Rules: A Risk-Based Framework with the IMF Singapore Training Institute (STI)
   * Training in statistics/econometrics, central banking and programming (including Python workshops)